-Career Options after BDS: Dental schools all throughout the nation provide the five-year BDS undergraduate degree programme.
+Best Career Options after BDS: Dental schools all throughout the nation provide the five-year BDS undergraduate degree programme.
 Students in the course are taught about dentures, dental issues, and surgery.
 NEET is how candidates are admitted to BDS programmes.
-BDS is one of the most demanded degree programmes due to a sharp increase in dental problems caused by a variety of factors and a shortage of qualified dentists.
+BDS is one of the most demanded degree programmes due to a sharp increase in dental problems caused by various factors and a shortage of qualified dentists.

-Students who complete the BDS degree have a wide range of career options after BDS, including positions at medical device manufacturing companies, pharmaceutical firms, and hospitals.
+Students who complete the BDS degree have many career options after BDS, including positions at medical device manufacturing companies, pharmaceutical firms, and hospitals.
 Candidates can launch their own practice as a dentist who analyses dental problems and recommends treatment methods in accordance after receiving a degree from a reputable college or university.

 Career Options After BDS